x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 - **\* Name**: This name appears in the address book, on the To: line when email is sent to this group, and in the Groups list.
 The display name is required and should be user-friendly so people recognize what it is.
 It also has to be unique in your domain.

 - **Description**: Use this box to describe the group so people know what the purpose of the group is.
-This description appears in the address book and in the Details pane in the EAC.
+This description appears in the address book and in the Details pane in the new EAC.

 #### Email options in new EAC